Pipedrive alternatives: 7 CRMs to consider for high-powered sales teams

 • Sales team communication

-Summary: Salesforce is a comprehensive and robust software solution platform centered around its lead management and CRM functionality.
-With Salesforce (and its associated cloud applications) it’s possible to do just about anything: Customer journey-related custom sales workflows, plugin application builders, and integrations with your existing systems, to name a few.
-Be warned that the basic setup fee starts around $5,000, but if you want the above-mentioned functionality, your setup will start at $50,000.
+Summary: Another one of the standout Pipedrive alternatives is Salesforce.
+Salesforce is a comprehensive and robust software solution platform centered around its lead management and CRM functionality.
+With Salesforce (and its associated cloud applications), it’s possible to do just about anything: Customer journey-related custom sales workflows, plugin application builders, and integrations with your existing systems, to name a few.
+Be warned that the basic setup fee starts at around $5,000, but if you want the above-mentioned functionality, your setup will start at $50,000.

 Related: Salesforce Contracts, Explained: 7 Things to Know Before Signing